JohanVer/freicar_docs/docs/environment.md

 However you can make these changes persistent by executing the script `commit_changes.bash` before closing the docker container.
 This will keep all changes you made and the next time you start up the container (with `fcc`) you will have changed environment.

 NOTE: Always keep track what you changed in the container as you will need a bash script for the final competition that install all required additional libraries on a fresh docker.
-(See Code Testing section )
+(See [Code Style](https://freicar-docs.readthedocs.io/code_style/) section )

 ## IDEs
 In the container there are two IDEs pre-installed: pycharm and clion.
 The first is for developing in python and the latter in C++.